CPD (Continuing Professional Development)

 Structured courses

-presenting a course
+Design and/or presenting a course

-Formal Activities
+Formal activities

-Informal Activities
+Informal activities

-Contribute to our
+Contributing to our profession

 Structured courses